darfink/ItemAutocomplete/README.md

 - **Smart case:** All searches are case insensitive by default unless you explicitly use one or more uppercase letters, allowing intelligent and effortless browsing.

-**TIP** Another feature if you're using an auction house addon is the ability to look up item tooltips, making it easy to view an item's price tag whilst out travelling in the world.
+**TIP** If you're using an auction house addon you can easily view an item's price tag whilst out travelling, just search for it and view its tooltip.

 ### Fuzzy search